cdktf/cdktf-provider-upcloud/docs/firewallRules.typescript.md

 - *Type:* string

-The ICMP type.
+The ICMP type of the rule.
+Only valid if protocol is ICMP.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.22.0/docs/resources/firewall_rules#icmp_type FirewallRules#icmp_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.22.1/docs/resources/firewall_rules#icmp_type FirewallRules#icmp_type}

 ---